ob-yekt/simpleskills/README.md

 ### Smithing
 Tools and armor are repaired at higher rates.
 All upgraded Netherite items are signed by the player and their rank, signifying the extent of the durability increase.

+Anvils no longer takes damage from repairing.

 The Smithing bonus stacks with the Crafting bonus: a Grandmaster Crafted Pickaxe upgraded by a Grandmaster Smith will have the highest durability.
-- Novice (1–24): 0% durability bonus for gear upgraded to Netherite
+- Novice (1–24): 0% durability bonus for gear diamond upgraded to Netherite
-- Journeyman (25–49): 5% durability bonus for gear upgraded to Netherite
+- Journeyman (25–49): 5% durability bonus for diamond gear upgraded to Netherite
-- Artisan (50–74): 7.5% durability bonus for gear upgraded to Netherite
+- Artisan (50–74): 7.5% durability bonus for diamond gear upgraded to Netherite
-- Expert (75–98): 10% durability bonus for gear upgraded to Netherite
+- Expert (75–98): 10% durability bonus for diamond gear upgraded to Netherite
-- Grandmaster (99): 20% durability bonus for gear upgraded to Netherite
+- Grandmaster (99): 20% durability bonus for diamond gear upgraded to Netherite

 ---